Home Courses Enroll FAQ About

 FILM INDUSTRY JOBS

-Because of the closed nature of the movie business, job placement services do not work well and you will rarely find a job this way.
-You get jobs in the film business by winning the confidence of people who have the ability to hire you.
-This is done through your work (credits, awards) and your personality (networking).
+To get a job in the film industry, you must win the confidence of the person who has the ability to hire you.
+In short, this is done through your work (credits, awards) and your personality (networking).

 The other way to gain entrance is to make contact directly with the people in charge--producers, production managers, assistant directors.
 Trade papers like the Hollywood Reporter list movies that are in pre-production.
 Some cities have local filmmaking organizations and publications that list "crew calls."
 These sources allow you to track down the production company and, in turn, the production manager or producer.